Radiated tortoise: Description

-Growing to a carapace length of up to 16 in (41 cm) and weighing up to 35 lb (16 kg), the radiated tortoise is considered to be one of the world's most beautiful tortoises.
+Adults typically have a carapace length of 26 to 38 cm and weigh 2.5 to 8.8 kg.
+The largest individuals tend to be males.

-This tortoise has the basic "tortoise" body shape, which consists of the high-domed carapace, a blunt head, and elephantine feet.
+This species has the basic "tortoise" body shape, which consists of the high-domed carapace, a blunt head, and elephantine feet.
 The legs, feet, and head are yellow except for a variably sized black patch on top of the head.

 The carapace of the radiated tortoise is brilliantly marked with yellow lines radiating from the center of each dark plate of the shell, hence its name.
 This "star" pattern is more finely detailed and intricate than the normal pattern of other star-patterned tortoise species, such as Geochelone elegans of India.

 The radiated tortoise is also larger than G. elegans, and the scutes of the carapace are smooth, and not raised up into a bumpy, pyramidal shape as is commonly seen in the latter species.
 Sexual dimorphism is slight.
 Compared to females, male radiated tortoises usually have longer tails and the notches beneath their tails are more noticeable.

 Lifespan

-The species is very long-lived.
+The species is long-lived.
 The oldest radiated tortoise ever recorded with certainty was Tu'i Malila, which died at an estimated age of 188.

 Range and distribution

 Radiated tortoises occur naturally only in the extreme southern and southwestern part of the island of Madagascar.
-They have also been introduced to the nearby island of Reunion.
+They have also been introduced to the nearby islands of Reunion and Mauritius.
 They prefer dry regions of brush, thorn (Diderae) forests, and woodlands of southern Madagascar.

 As the radiated tortoises are herbivores, grazing constitutes 80–90% of their diets, while they also eat fruits and succulent plants.
 A favorite food in the wild is the Opuntia cactus.
 They are known to graze regularly in the same area, thus keeping the vegetation in that area closely trimmed.
 They seem to prefer new growth rather than mature growth because of the high-protein, low-fiber content.